Michael Fischer

 Michael is a founding partner of Fischer Ramp Buchmann AG.

 He advises private clients on their domestic and international estate, tax, social security and succession planning as well as on philanthropic projects and governance related questions.
-Michael has considerable expertise in dealing with tax authorities and advising foreign lawyers, and he is a recognised expert on the taxation of trusts and similar structures.
+Michael has considerable expertise in dealing with tax authorities and advising foreign lawyers, and he is a leading expert on the taxation of trusts and similar structures.
 Further, he acts on behalf of corporations, in particular family held companies and family offices, in domestic and cross-border matters.

 He sits on the board of various companies and charitable foundations.